MightyPrytanis/codebase/docs/PROJECT_CHANGE_LOG.md

 ### Status:
 - **UI:** ✅ Complete and functional
 - **Remaining:** LLM extraction capabilities from base44 version (content enhancement, not UI)

+### Recent Enhancements (2025-12-12):
+- **Source Verification Integration**: Added source verification to insight extraction
+  - Insight processor now automatically verifies sources and citations found in insights
+  - Checks accessibility of URLs and legal citations
+  - Assesses reliability of sources (high/medium/low)
+  - Attaches verification results to insights
+  - Uses shared `source_verifier` tool from verification module
+- **Consistency Checking Integration**: Added consistency checking to processor pipeline
+  - Processor pipeline now performs cross-reference validation on extracted insights
+  - Checks for contradictions, inconsistencies, ambiguities, and temporal issues
+  - Converts insights to claims format for consistency checking
+  - Uses shared `consistency_checker` tool from verification module
+  - Enabled by default for 'deep' extraction mode
+  - Results included in pipeline output
+- **Shared Tools Strategy**: Completed integration of all four shared verification tools
+  - Claim Extractor: Used in PDF/DOCX extractors ✅
+  - Citation Checker: Used in PDF/DOCX extractors ✅
+  - Source Verifier: Used in insight processor ✅ (NEW)
+  - Consistency Checker: Used in processor pipeline ✅ (NEW)
+  - Ensures consistency with Potemkin engine and reduces code duplication

 ---